Tips for Traveling to and around Somerville Open Studios

 Plan your visit in advance, plot a course, and leave room for serendipity!

-Arrive in Somerville by T to Porter or Davis (Red Line) or Sullivan (Orange Line), then connect to a cross town bus or the nearby free SOS trolley.
+Arrive in Somerville by T to Porter or Davis (Red Line), or Assembly Row or Sullivan (Orange Line), or Union Square (Green Line), then connect to a crosstown bus or the nearby free SOS trolley.

-Look for the Old Town Trolleys, sponsored by Mayor Joseph A. Curtatone and the City of Somerville.
+Look for the Old Town Trolleys, sponsored by the City of Somerville.
 The trolleys will run every twenty minutes during SOS, making convenient stops along the way.
-This year, SOS will provide live tracking of trolley locations.
+This year, SOS will provide a route map with live tracking of trolley locations.

 PLEASE NOTE: If at the end of the day you need to be at a specific place and are using the trolleys, please note that the trolleys begin their last route around 5:30pm.
 The trolleys finish their route at Joy Street by 6pm.